 What would you do with an extra 15 years?

-Happy Healthy Aging & Fall Prevention Awareness Month!
-At Bold, we care deeply about these two things — which is why co-founder Amanda Rees is sharing her thoughts on fall prevention and how it can create a better future for us all.
+At Bold, we care deeply about happy, healthy aging and fall prevention which is why co-founder Amanda Rees is sharing her thoughts on fall prevention and how it can create a better future for us all.

 It’s no secret, and hasn’t been for a long time, that people are living longer than they ever have before.